egbog/Repair-Max-Durability/README.md

 # Repair Max Durability

-Durability burn is a neglected feature in live EFT that only serves to artificially increase malfunction frequency.
+Durability burn upon repair is a neglected feature in live EFT that only serves to artificially increase malfunction frequency.
 Aside from that, it has no other purpose or remedy.

 This mod attempts to introduce a lore-friendly alternative to stripping attachments off of uselessly damaged weapons and vendoring the weapon, only to purchase the exact same weapon and put the same attachments on.